About Babbs Farm

 A conservatory of shade-loving tender plants looks onto the south facing patio and Round Lawn, a sanctuary sheltered on three sides and featuring large structural shrubs (golden dogwood, Cercis, tree peony, golden philadelphus) closely under-planted with herbaceous perennials.

 Through an arch in the privet hedge is the formal Box Garden of four rectangular beds, each centred by a tiered Cornus alternifolia variegata.
+The old brick wall at one end of the Box garden provides an ideal home for many tender salvias.
+A new addition is a beautiful glasshouse for more salvias.

-Come in May and June to see hostas and rheums at their pristine best, along with the early salvias and Eryngiums, and in September for the later tender salvias, Persicarias, Sanguisorbas, Vernonias and all manner of yellow daisies.
+Come in May and June to see Hostas and Rheums at their pristine best, along with the early salvias and Eryngiums, and in September for the later tender salvias, Persicarias, Sanguisorbas, Vernonias and all manner of yellow daisies.